Anna Abrikosova

-Since 2002, Abrikosova's life has been under scrutiny for possible beatification by the Holy See, as one of those whom Fr.
-Christopher Zugger has termed, "The Passion bearers of the Russian Catholic Exarchate".
-Her current title is Servant of God.
+Since 2002, Abrikosova's life has been under scrutiny for possible beatification by the Holy See, which considers her a martyr under Vladimir Lenin and Joseph Stalin's religious persecution of the Catholic Church in Russia and, in particular, as a martyr for the cause of Catholic schools and Classical Christian education.
+Abrikosova is one of the seven Soviet-era Martyrs and Confessors whom historian Fr.
+Christopher Lawrence Zugger has termed, "the Passion bearers of the Russian Catholic Exarchate".
+Mother Catherine Abrikosova's current title is Servant of God.